Kitchen Assistants

 At Cumbria Futures Federation we work at the heart of our communities.
 Our small secondary schools are inclusive, welcoming and ambitious.
 With a wide range of abilities in each class and a broad and balanced curriculum, our ‘Good’ schools punch well above their weight and provide a unique experience for our students.

-This role is working across both Solway Community School and Beacon Hill Community School, teaching Biology, Chemistry and Physics across the age and ability range.
+We have a strong ethos of pastoral support and extra-curricular learning.
 As you would expect in small schools with a family ethos, we all pitch in to ensure our students are taught well and supported superbly.

 TO APPLY